🤝 Making an offer to software developers

-In tech hiring, you should always assume that you’re competing for the attention of any given candidate with a host of other companies who are just as determined as you are to hire the best people.
+In tech hiring, you should always assume that you’re competing for the attention of any given developer with a host of other companies who are just as determined as you are to hire the best people.
 This means that it should be your goal throughout this whole process to set yourself up to make a decision as quickly as possible.

 “Congratulations, we like you and want you to join our team” can be an awesome thing to hear after going through an interview process, but can also bring up an interesting variety of follow-up questions.
 If you haven’t prepared, they can throw a rather large spanner in the works.

 Remember that at the end of the day, you’re asking somebody to commit a large portion of their waking hours to your company and your mission for the foreseeable future.

 You should be prepared to make sure that the person has access to as much information as possible so that they can make the best decision.

 From time to time we’ll see companies sending out thinly-veiled non-offers that typically adopt the format of “If we were to make you an offer, would you accept?”.
 A message like this can be confusing to receive, especially if you’ve already got an offer on the table from another company and can come off as extremely non-committal.

 While it’s understandable in the context of trying to avoid rejection, a general rule should be: If you’re in a position to make a hypothetical offer to somebody, you should also be in a position to make an actual one.

 The pre-offer call

 Telling somebody that you want them on your team is a big deal.
 Both parties have put in a lot of effort at this stage, so it makes sense to celebrate a bit — treat it like a victory lap.
 Like a lot of other important life events, this is news that deserves more than an email.
 Pick up the phone!